sambanova/ai-starter-kit/benchmarking/README.md

 ## CLI Option

 This method can be ran from a terminal session.
 Users have this option if they want to experiment using values that are beyond the limits specified in the Streamlit app parameters.

+If you face any issues or have questions, please visit the Frecuently Asked Questions documentation [here](./FAQ.md).

 You have 3 options for running the program from terminal:

 <details id="synthetic-dataset">
 <summary><strong>Synthetic Dataset</summary></strong>